What is Sleep Apnea? Causes, Symptoms, and Treatment

 - Driving while sleep-deprived is just as dangerous as driving drunk—both double the risk of being in an accident

 Are you concerned about the negative effects of sleep apnea?
 Thankfully, sleep apnea treatment can effectively prevent or even reverse some of these negative health effects.
-Start with a sleep study to test for sleep apnea:
+Start with a Home Sleep Test to test for sleep apnea.
+We’ll contact your doctor to start the process.

 Sleep Apnea Symptoms: How Can I Tell If I Have Sleep Apnea?